1. Home

 Service

 Consider whether the services required truly align with your own organisation.
-Make sure your technical ability, experience, strategy direction all align with the tender.
+Make sure your technical ability, experience, and strategic direction align with the tender.
 You need to get full-team buy-in so make sure everyone is on the same page before proceeding.

 Location